tzlion/vfdump/YJDumping.md

 end.

 VFDump will replace any skipped data in the dumped ROM with the string "SKIP" in ASCII.
-Generally the skipped data is repeated elsewhere in the ROM, so you should be able to infer what it should be, using a hex editor, by searching for other locations of the same data before and after it, and then patch in the missing data from the other location in order to recreate what the original ROM should have looked like.
-Note that ROMs dumped and recreated through this process should not be treated as 100% confirmed dumps due to the necessity of inferring unreadable data like this.
+Generally the skipped data is repeated elsewhere in the ROM, so you should be able to infer what it should be by using a hex editor to search for other locations of the preceding and following data, and then patch in the missing data from the other location.
+That way you can recreate what the original ROM theoretically would have looked like.
+However ROMs recreated through this process should not be treated as 100% confirmed accurate dumps.
-TODO this is badly written

 Circumventing header protection
 -------------------------------